hamlim/blog/pages/posts/2021/march/on-code-review.md

 code reviewer.

-For the first few years at my current job I remember some of the most critical feedback I recieved during my performance reviews from my peers and managers was around my code review etticate [TK].
+For the first few years at my current job I remember some of the most critical feedback I received during my performance reviews from my peers and managers was around my code review etiquette.

 I was super critical, straight to the point, and also frequently delivering my feedback in a way that made it seem like it should be done my way or not be done